-Timber retaining walls may be constructed along side boundaries (excluding secondary street frontages) and rear boundaries.
-Timber retaining walls along side boundaries must taper down to meet the finished ground line at the front of the property.
+Timber retaining walls may be constructed alongside boundaries (excluding secondary street frontages) and rear boundaries.
+Timber retaining walls must taper down to meet the finished ground line at the front of the property.

-Please discuss any proposed retaining walls with your adjoining neighbour prior to construction to ensure that the height of the retaining is appropriated to suit the finished ground levels on adjacent block
+Please discuss any proposed retaining walls with your adjoining neighbour prior to construction to ensure that the height of the retaining is appropriated to suit the finished ground levels on adjacent block.